MichaelSzczepaniak/HumanActivityRecognition/README.md

 <div id='id-perf'/>
 ### Performance
 Running **run\_analysis()** using all the default settings for the parameters took about 8.5 to 9 minutes.
-Data for several runs were collected and stored in the [**performance.txt**](https://github.com/MichaelSzczepaniak/HumanActivityRecognition/blob/master/performance.txt) in the root directory of this project.
+Data for several runs were collected and stored in the [**performance.txt**](https://github.com/MichaelSzczepaniak/HumanActivityRecognition/blob/master/performance.txt) file located in the root directory of this project.
 These runs were done on my i7 laptop with 16 Gb of RAM running 64 bit Window 7 Pro.

-The fastest mode of operation is to run the script using the _fromDeparsed_ options **if the script as been run as least one time before and has generated the deparsed training and testing objects**.
+The fastest mode of operation is to run the script using the _fromDeparsed_ option **if the script as been run as least one time before and has generated the deparsed training and testing objects**.
 If the <code>./UCI HAR Dataset/output/xtestdf.R</code> and <code>./UCI HAR Dataset/output/xtraindf.R</code> files have been built, then one could run:

 <code>run_analysis(options = "fromDeparsed")</code>